Loading, please wait...

 Why choose Holiday Extras?

 If you do think that you'll be partaking in a bit of horse jumping or eventing (provided it's not polo or hunting), then you will need to add on an extra bit to your travel insurance policy.
-After going through the process of entering in your dates and rough geographic location to get your quote, you then have the opportunity to opt for additional insurance cover for activities.
-To make sure you're completely secure while you're horsing around on holiday (jumping left, right and centre!) then make sure you add Extra Activity Cover - Pack 3 to your booking with prices starting from *.
+After going through the process of entering in your dates and location to get your quote, you then have the opportunity to opt for additional insurance cover for activities.
+To make sure you're completely secure while you're horsing around on holiday (jumping left, right and centre!) then make sure you add Extra Activity Cover - Pack 3 to your existing policy with prices starting from * for both the policy and the add-on.

 Medical emergency expenses